neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 ### Pose a question to be answered by the end of the block!

 Computers are electronics.
-Electronis are build on the principles of zeros and ones that are combined using circuits that perform logical operations on them (And-Gate, Or-Gate, etc.).
+Electronics are build on the principles of zeros and ones that are combined using circuits that perform logical operations on them (And-Gate, Or-Gate, etc.).
 How does this concept translate into a higher level language like JavaScript?